rolivieri/fabric-state-manager/README.md

     }
     ```

-3. From the `Init()` method in your chaincode component, invoke the `Initialize(...)`.
+3. From the `Init()` method in your chaincode component, invoke the `Initialize(...)` method.
 The invocation to the `Initialize()` method from your chaincode should pass an array of strings that contains the namespaces whose data should be deleted from the world state.
 Ex:

     ```
+    // Init initializes chaincode
+    func (t *SampleChaincodeCC) Init(stub shim.ChaincodeStubInterface) pb.Response {

+    ...

     namespaces := []string{"namespace1", "namespace2", ... "namespaceN"}
+	t.Initialize(namespaces)

+    ...

-	return t.Initialize(namespaces)
+	return shim.Success(nil)
+    }
     ```

 4. Add the `DeleteState(...)` method to the `Invoke()` method of your chaincode component.
 Ex:

     ```
+    // Invoke - Entry point for Invocations func (t *StakeholdersChaincode) Invoke(stub shim.ChaincodeStubInterface) pb.Response {
+	function, args := stub.GetFunctionAndParameters()

+	switch function {
+        case "Function1":
+            return t.Function1(stub, args)
+        case "Function2":
+            return t.Function2(stub, args)

+        ...

         case "DeleteState":
             return t.DeleteState(stub)

+    ...

+    }
     ```

 5. Whenever there is the need to reset the world state, your Fabric client application should call the `DeleteState()` method which will read the namespaces provided to the `Initialize()` method; the invocation of the `DeleteState()` method will result in the deletion of all the records found under those namespaces.